About

 More than ten years after the death of George Cup in 2008 and nearly

-these artist-couple remains one of the most influential figures in Minimal-Art.
+works of these artist-couple remains one of the most influential

 Research Center Past and Present